OpenFAST/openfast/docs/source/user/aerodyn/driver.rst

 .. code::

     ----- Turbine Data --------------------------------------------------------------
     1   NumTurbines  - Number of turbines (should be 1 for AnalysisType=2 or AnalysisType=3)

 As noted in the comment, the number of turbine should be 1 for `AnalysisType=2` and `AnalysisType=3`.
-After the number of turbine is defined, the geometry and motion is defined for each turbine.
+After this section, the geometry and motion is provided for each turbine.
 Inputs for each turbine must have the suffix `(i)` where `i` is the turbine number.
 Outputs for each turbine will be written to distinct files, with the suffix `.Ti` where `i` is the turbine number.

-An example of configuration with two wind turbines is given in :numref:`fig:MultiRotor`.
+An example of configuration with two wind turbines is shown in :numref:`fig:MultiRotor`.
 The figure defines the different frames and origin associated with each turbine: the turbine base frame (t), nacelle frame (n), hub frame (h), and blade frames (b).
+The notations and conventions follow the OpenFAST frames, except that the turbine frame does not have its origin at the tower base.
-Prescribed motions of the turbine base occur at the turbine origin.
+Prescribed motions of the turbine occur at the turbine origin.
 Yawing occurs around the :math:`z_n` axis,  the blade rotates about the :math:`x_h` axis, and pitching occurs around the individual :math:`z_b` axes.
-The definitions of the different frames are standardized when using a basic (HAWT) input format definition, and are arbitrary defined using the advanced input format.
+The definitions of the different frames are standardized when using a basic (HAWT) input format definition, and are arbitrarily defined when using the advanced input format.
 More details are given in the next paragraph.

 .. figure:: figs/MultiRotor.png
    :width: 80%